Solo 401k Contribution Limits

 • If the business is a sole proprietorship or a single member LLC: The plan can receive up to 20% of the participant’s self-employment compensation.

-• If the business is a corporation: Solo 401k contribution limits allow profit sharing contributions of up to 25% of the total self-employment compensation.
+• If the business is a multi-member LLC, partnership, corporation, or LLC with a corporation election: Solo 401k contribution limits allow profit sharing contributions of up to 25% of the total self-employment compensation.

 The Total Solo 401k Contribution Limit

-With a Solo 401k account, the business owner is seen as the employee and employer of the business.
+With a Solo 401k plan, the business owner is seen as the employee and employer of the business.
 Therefore, his or her Solo 401k contribution limits include both salary deferrals and profit sharing contribution.
-The total Solo 401k contribution is limited to $61,000 in 2022.
+The total Solo 401k contribution is limited to $69,000 in 2024 (or $76,500 for those over 50 years old).

 Use the Solo 401k Contribution Calculator link located above to determine your contribution limit this year.